ufoss-org/kotysa/samples/README.md

 ## kotysa-spring-jdbc

 A sample project for a Spring Boot Servlet WebMVC application with Kofu and a JDBC backend accessed via Kotysa.

+## kotysa-ktor-jdbc

+A sample project for a Ktor Netty application with a JDBC backend accessed via Kotysa.